gtk-rs/gir/README.md

 # GIR

 `GIR` is a project that helps for generating safe Rust bindings for GObject based libraries.
-The generated bindings consists of two parts: FFI (the unsafe 1:1 C API calls from Rust) and the safe high-level safe Rust API.
+The generated bindings consists of two parts: FFI (the unsafe 1:1 C API calls from Rust) and the high-level, safe Rust API.

 ## How to use